fullstackhero/docs/content/en/dotnet-webapi-boilerplate/general/getting-started/index.md

 This guide will take you right from installing the `fullstackhero .NET WebAPI Boilerplate` package to testing the API using the provided Postman Collection!

+To get started with this Boilerplate, here are the avaiable options.

+- Fork the Repository.
+Use this if you want to always keep your version of the Boilerplate up-to date with the latest changes.
+- Install using dotnet new .
+Use this for release versions of the Boilerplate only.

+## Forking the Repository

+You would probably need to take this approach if you want to keep your source code upto date with the latest changes.
+To get started based on this repository, you need to get a copy locally.
+You have three options: fork, clone, or download.

+- Make a fork of this repository in your Github account.
+- Create your new `dotnet-webapi-boilerplate` personal project by cloning the forked repository on your personal github.
+- Setup an upstream remote on your personal project pointing to your forked repository using command `git remote add upstream https://github.com/{githubuseraccount}/dotnet-webapi-boilerplate` and `git remote set-url --push upstream DISABLE`

+For step by step instructions, follow this and this.

 ## Installing NuGet Package

 This is by far the easiest and the most streamlined way of getting the latest available `Release version` of fullstackhero .NET WebApi Boilerplate.